European shares fall as China devalues, ZEW weakens

 * Greek shares rise on new bailout deal

-* Konecranes shares surge on Terex merger plan (Updates with closing prices)
+* Konecranes shares surge on Terex merger plan (Adds new comments, updates prices.)

 By Sudip Kar-Gupta